Los Angeles Almanac Logo

 Source: Los Angeles County Probation Department-Camps

-The Los Angeles County Probation Department oversees five youth camps (a sixth camp, Camp Scott in Saugus, was closed in 2022).
+The Los Angeles County Probation Department currently oversees three youth camps.
 In 2021, the average daily population housed at all camps was 140 youths (131 males, 9 females).
 This was down from 325 in 2018.
-Females are housed at Dorothy Kirby Center.
+Females were housed at Dorothy Kirby Center.
 The average length of time spent in a camp was 23.8 weeks.
 Ages at the camps ranged from 13 to 19, with the average age being 16.7 years.
 Most youths fell into the 16 to 18 age range.
 Ethnic percentages at the camps in 2021 were 66% Hispanic, 30% African American, 3% white, and the rest being of various other ethnicities.
-Before placement in the appropriate camp, minors are housed at one of the two Juvenile Halls (see above).
-In addition, Dorothy Kirby Center provides treatment for emotionally disturbed youths.
+Besides those youth offenders who are placed at one of the camps, some may not advance beyond Juvenile Hall or be placed at one of the Secure Youth Treatment Facilities (SYTF).
 Data source: Los Angeles County Probation Data.